 |23.1||15.8||(255, 224, 189)||5.2||4.4|

-Now, once we have encoded each image into a feature vector, the problem becomes much simpler.
+Once we have encoded each image into a feature vector, the problem becomes much simpler.
 Clearly, when we have 2 faces (images) that represent the same person, the feature vectors derived will be quite similar.
-Put it the other way, the “distance” between the 2 feature vectors will be quite small.
+Put in another way, the “distance” between the 2 feature vectors will be quite small.

-We need to learn a high-dimensional feature space which is capable of distinguishing between faces of different persons.
+Using deep learning, a high-dimensional feature space which is capable of distinguishing between faces of different persons is essential.
 Once we have a trained model, we can use it to generate unique features for each face.
 Finally, we can compare features of new faces with that of known faces to identify the person.